samstarling/blog.lawrencejones.dev/_posts/2019-04-19-incremental-measurement.md

   </figcaption>
 </figure>

+The first graph shows each worker working approximately 1s of work every second, as indicated by the flat lines, and the total work equaling our capacity (ten workers providing ten seconds of work, every second).
+This is what we should expect regardless of job duration, as constantly occupied workers do just as much work per second for short jobs as for long.

 <figure>
   <img src="{{ "/assets/images/long-tasks-experiment-bias-0_1-15_0.png" | prepend:site.baseurl }}" alt="work by worker with jobs between 0.1s and 15s in duration"/>
   <figcaption>
     Jobs up to 15s in duration
   </figcaption>
 </figure>

+As the job duration increases, our graph becomes messy.
+We still have ten workers and they're still constantly working, but the total work seems to jump above and below the available capacity (10s).

 <figure>
   <img src="{{ "/assets/images/long-tasks-experiment-bias-0_1-30_0.png" | prepend:site.baseurl }}" alt="work by worker with jobs between 0.1s and 30s in duration"/>